 The coming of the information age in the 20th century introduced the widespread use of information technology solutions to conduct economic activities.
 By the late 90s, desktop computers were equipped with enough storage to capture large data sets, and a cash flow reporting format was developed by SWIFT.
 The MT940 was designed to capture and transfer end-of-day bank account statements to the requesting party.

-MT940 brought a level of automation to the data collation process, which reduced the manual labor associated with calculating daily cash flow transactions.
+MT940 brought automation to the data collation process, which reduced the manual labor associated with calculating daily cash flow transactions.
 The respite of a data collection process and increased computing power changed the cash flow reporting processes for the better.
 With improved technology, the manual labor associated with cash flow reporting was reduced by approximately 40%.

 Industry 4.0 focuses on automating manual processes across industrial sectors, including the finance, banking, and treasury industry.
 The tools tasked with the industrial automation process were tagged as digital transformation solutions.
 These advances in information technology included cloud computing, machine learning, open APIs, and mobile applications.